• Home

 A day at Providence Canyon State Park can be an unforgettable adventure, but it’s important to come prepared.
 Here’s a quick list of essentials to ensure you have a safe and enjoyable visit:

-• Reusable Water Bottle: It can get hot, especially in the summer, so bring a reusable water bottle or hydration pack and drink plenty of water to stay hydrated.
-There are no water sources once you’re on the trails, so fill up ahead of time.
-It’s better to bring more water than you think you’ll need.
+• Reusable water bottle or hydration pack.
+There are no water sources on the trails, so fill up before you head out and bring more than you think you’ll need, especially in warmer months.

-• Snacks: Whether you’re hiking the Canyon Loop or tackling the Backcountry Trail, pack some snacks to keep your energy levels up.
-Granola bars, fruit, and trail mix are all great options.
+• Snacks.
+Whether you’re doing the Canyon Loop or the Backcountry Trail, granola bars, fruit, and trail mix keep your energy up.

-• Sturdy Shoes: The trails can be muddy and uneven, so wear comfortable, sturdy shoes with good traction.
-Hiking boots are ideal, but athletic shoes will work in a pinch.
+• Sturdy shoes.
+The trails get muddy and uneven, so wear shoes with good traction that you don’t mind getting dirty.
+Hiking boots are ideal, but athletic shoes work in a pinch.

-• Trash Bags: The park operates on a “leave no trace” principle, so be sure to bring bags to carry out any trash if you’ll be on the trails for awhile or camping overnight.
-This helps keep the park beautiful for everyone to enjoy.
+• Trash bags.
+The park operates on a “leave no trace” principle, so be sure to bring bags to carry out any trash if you’ll be on the trails for a while or camping overnight.

 Providence Canyon State Park